astagi/minecraftpi-hack/nephila_logo/README.md

+# Nephila's logo
-Nephila's logo: get Nephila's logo from a png and show it in Minecraft
+Get Nephila's logo from a png and show it in Minecraft